jubi4dition/juballery/readme.md

 Trying Juballery requires the following steps.

 * Copy the juballery folder to your webroot
-* Import Juballery.sql to your database (juballery)
+* Import Juballery.sql in your  MySQL-database juballery
-* Edit application/config/database.php (password)
+* Edit application/config/database.php (username and password)
-* make the folder public/images writeable for www-data
+* make the folder public/images writeable for the server (www-data)
 * Open the site in a browser (http://localhost/juballery/public/)
+* You can login with: 'admin@mail.com' => 'password'

 Authors
 -------